MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/driver-implementation-details.md

 ## <span id="Port-class_driver_updates_and_glitch_reporting"></span><span id="port-class_driver_updates_and_glitch_reporting"></span><span id="PORT-CLASS_DRIVER_UPDATES_AND_GLITCH_REPORTING"></span>Port-class driver updates and glitch reporting

-In addition to the support described in the preceding sections for hardware-offloaded audio processing, the Windows port-class driver has also been updated with "helper interfaces" to make it simple to develop a driver that can work with offloaded audio streams.
+In addition to the support described in the preceding sections for hardware-offloaded audio processing, the Windows port-class driver has also includes  "helper interfaces" to make it simple to develop a driver that can work with offloaded audio streams.
 And when such a driver detects glitches, there is a mechanism in place to allow the driver to report the glitch errors.
 The following topics provide more details about the helper interfaces and glitch reporting:

 [Helper Interfaces for Offloaded Audio Processing](helper-interfaces-for-offloaded-audio-processing.md)